-These Rules and Regulations for Licensing of Nursing Facilities (R23-17-NF) are promulgated pursuant to the authority conferred under section 23-17-10 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting minimum requirements for the licensure of nursing facilities in this state.
+These amended Rules and Regulations for Licensing of Nursing Facilities [R23-17-NF] are promulgated pursuant to the authority conferred under RIGL §23-17-10 and are established for the purpose of updating minimum requirements for the licensure of nursing facilities in Rhode Island to include provisions for resident-directed homes, and reimbursement of any monies that have been prepaid on behalf of a deceased patient to the nursing facility.

-Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, consideration was given to the following: (1) alternative approaches to the regulations; and (2) duplication or overlap with other state regulations.
-Based on available information, no alternative approach, duplication or overlap was identified.
-The health and safety of the public overrides and economic impact.
-These rules and regulations are adopted in the best interest of the public health, safety and welfare.
+Pursuant to the provisions of §42-35-3(a)(3) and §42-35.1-4 of the General Laws of Rhode Island, as amended, consideration was given to: (1) alternative approaches to the regulations; (2) duplication or overlap with other state regulations and (3) significant economic impact on small business.
+Based on available information, no known alternative approach, duplication or overlap was identified.

-These rules and regulations shall supersede all previous Rules and Regulations For the Licensing of Nursing Facilities (R23-17-NF) promulgated by the Rhode Island Department of Health and filed with the Secretary of State.
+Upon promulgation of these amendments, these amended Regulations shall supersede all previous Rules and Regulations for Licensing of Nursing Facilities [R23-17-NF] promulgated by the Rhode Island Department of Health and filed with the Secretary of State.